natesawant/CS3500-Assignment4-ImageProcessing/README.md

       outputting the results to the view.
 2. Image Processing
    1. Provides a `main(String[] args)` method to serve as the entry point to the program.
+3. ImageProcessingGUIControllerImplementation
+   1. Serves as the intermediate step between the view and the actual processing, receiving Actions from the GUI that correspond to the different processes.

 ### Models